 - Since 2019, the Club has electric winches for launching and recovering cruisers and safety boats to the top of the slipway rather than using diesel tractors.

 - The club house itself has better insultation through erecting a large unheated conservatory and replacing the boiler with a modern condensing boiler.
-Plus it will shortly have a new sheet profile clad roof that is filled with insulation.
+Plus, for the last few years, imnstallation of a new sheet profile clad roof that is filled with insulation.

 - The club has a strong recycling ethos and disposes of waste responsibly through authorised recycling and waste disposal providers